kyrillschmid/SEGym/README.md

 ## Models

-Either add a .env file to the root directory with your OpenAI API key:
+To use a standard one shot solver (GPT-4, Mistral, ...) add a .env file to the root directory with your API key:

 ```
 API_KEY=...
 ```

-or to use ollama uncomment the necessary lines in the `call_openai.py` file.
+see the notes for other APIs (ollama).

 ## Python

-Here I show how to use the tool to create a patch file and apply it to a repository e.g. the [PrimeFactors](https://github.com/kyrillschmid/PrimeFactors.git)
+After installing the package you can apply your solver to some repo with an open issue.
+For that within the root directory of the repository use the following command:

 To create a patch in the PrimeFactors repo, use the following command:

 ```
-diff-patch-search src tests --affected-files  primes.py main_test.py --issue issue.md
+se-gym --affected-files primes.py main_test.py --issue issue.md
 ```

+The standard solver assumes that your repo contains a src and tests directory.
+For the standard solver you can specify which files are affected by that issue.
+Also pass the file where the issue is described.

+This command will create a docker image where your python package will be installed.
+For each generated patch a new docker container will be created, the patch applied and the tests will be executed.

+There are three possible outcomes which reflect how successful the patch is:

+1. Patch not applicable, tests fail : (0, 0)
+2. Patch applicable, tests fail : (1, 0)
+3. Patch applicable, all tests succeed (1, 1)

-## Git
+## Apply patch

+he standard solver will create a directory `patches` where the generated patch is placed.

 To test the patch file, use the following command: